10 Anger Management Techniques To Rein In Your Temper

 10 Anger Management Techniques

 You’ve heard the age-old advice of “Count to 10” before you speak or act.
-Experts now say that it’s better to count backward from 100 by installments of 7 because that requires more focus than counting to 10 (too easy).5
+Experts now say that it’s better to count backward from 100 by 7s because that requires more focus than counting to 10 (too easy).5

 When something triggers you to have angry thoughts, resist the urge to speak (or send an angry email) immediately.
 Instead, count backward from 100, take a deep breath, and speak when you feel relatively calmer.
 This minimizes the chances that you’ll say something you’ll instantly regret.
 It also allows you to clear your head before you speak.